-Tomball ISD Board of Trustees named Region 4 School Board of the Year
+Goose Creek CISD Board of Trustees named Region 4 Board of the Year

-Houston (August 10, 2021)—The Tomball ISD Board of Trustees has been named the Region 4 School Board of the Year for 2020–2021 and a 2021 Texas Honor School Board as part of the annual Texas Association of School Administrators (TASA) School Board Awards Program.
+HOUSTON (July 5, 2022)—The Goose Creek CISD Board of Trustees has been named the Region 4 School Board of the Year for 2021–2022 as part of the annual Texas Association of School Administrators (TASA) School Board Awards Program.

-“We are honored to be able to recognize the Tomball ISD Board of Trustees for their unfailing commitment to supporting students and educators in the face of unprecedented challenges,” said Dr. Pam Wells, executive director, Region 4 Education Service Center.
+“We are honored to be able to recognize the dedication and hard work of the members of the Goose Creek CISD Board of Trustees for their unfailing commitment to excellence in service for children,” said Dr. Pam Wells, executive director, Region 4 Education Service Center.
 “We congratulate them on the well-deserved recognition and wish them the best on their nomination.”

-The Texas Outstanding School Board will be announced during txEDCON, the TASA/TASB Convention, held September 24–26 in Dallas.
+The Texas Outstanding School Board will be announced during txEDCON, the TASA/TASB Convention, held September 23–25 in San Antonio.